The home DNA test or home DNA test kit is a sample collection kit provided by the DNA testing company to a patient at home.

 Step 2: Fill your personal information on the collection tube with the marker pen.
 Also mark a barcode sticker, if provided in the kit so that your identity remains disclosed and confirmed.

 Step 3: wash your hands cleanly and remove the swab from the package.
 Note that do not touch the swab or don’t touch it to any surface.
 It may cause false-positive results.

 Step 4: rub the buccal swab on the inner side of the cheek firmly for at least 1 minute.
 Do not rub it aggressively.
 Note that once the swab is taken out, don’t put it back in your mouth.

 Step 5: allow the swab to dry in a clean area, keep in mind that don’t let a swab touch anything.

-Step 6: Once the swab dry, place it in the container.
-Place the container and the consent form back in the kit and send it to the testing center.
+Step 6: Once the swab is dried, place it in the container.
+Place the container and the consent form back in the kit and send them to the testing center.

 You may expect results within a few weeks.

 Now move to the next segment of this article, you may think about what happened with the sample at the DNA testing lab!
 I am trying to explain it in simple language.